 EN 12195 Part 1: Load Securing Calculations

-- Load weight – the total mass of the load.
+- Load weight - total mass of the load

-- Coefficient of friction – the resistance between the load and the vehicle deck.
+- Coefficient of friction - resistance between the load and the deck surface

-- Strap angle – the angle at which the lashing is applied.
+- Strap angle - the geometry of the lashing

-- Lashing capacity (LC) – the rated working strength of the strap.
+- Lashing capacity (LC) - the rated working strength of each strap

 EN 12195 Part 2: Lashing Strap Requirements

-- LGF and LGL – fixed and adjustable strap lengths.
+- LGF and LGL - fixed and adjustable lengths

-- BF (Breaking Force) – typically double the LC, providing a safety margin.
+- BF (Breaking Force) - typically around twice the LC, providing a safety margin

 Relationship Between LC, SHF and STF

-LC defines the maximum working load of the strap.
-SHF is the standard hand force of 50 daN applied by the operator.
-STF is the residual tension remaining in the strap after tightening.
+LC is the maximum rated working capacity of the strap.
+SHF is the standardised 50 daN hand force applied by the operator.
+STF is the residual tension achieved after tightening.

 How They Work Together

-This layered system ensures both stability in normal operation and protection during extreme events.
+This combination provides stability in normal operation and protection during sudden manoeuvres.

 Frequently Asked Questions